weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 weave launch
 ~~~

 Next set up your environment to use Weave's Docker API Proxy.
-The Docker API Proxy allows you to use standard Docker commands, and enables you to attach containers to the Weave network and assign them IP addresses.
+The Docker API Proxy allows you to use standard Docker commands, and enables you to attach containers to the Weave network and assigns IP addresses to them.
 An alternative way to attach containers to the Weave network is by using the Docker Plugin (for Docker >= 1.9).
 In this tutorial, you will be using the Weave Docker API Proxy to attach containers.

 To set up the environment for the Weave Docker API Proxy: